 My congratulations to all the new Provincial Officers who have been invested this afternoon.
 These knights have deservedly been honoured for their work in the Province, but it is also true that we shall be expecting more from them in the year ahead.

-To those knights - I know you will enjoy being part of the Provincial Team; and whilst it may not be possible to do everything during your year as a Provincial Officer, attend whenever you can.
-It is well worth the effort.
+To those knights - I know you will enjoy being part of the Provincial Team; and whilst it may not be possible to attend everything during your year as a Provincial Officer, make an effort to be there whenever you can.
+It is well worth that effort.

-It will be the Provincial Church Service again next year, at St Helens Church Abingdon on Sunday 11th June 2017.
-This is always a splendid occasion with friends and family joining in a Service of Thanksgiving.
-The Preceptory Banners are all to be paraded and the Bodyguard will be out in force.
-So make a note of the date so you do not miss it.
+The Provincial Church Service at St Helens Church Abingdon was held on Sunday 11th June 2017.
+This was once again a splendid occasion with friends and family joining in a Service of Thanksgiving.
+My thanks to our Prov Prelate V.E.Kt Paul Franklin for leading the Service.

 St John Eye Hospital